More than 22 million people in the United States have been affected by PTSD. Fortunately, there are ways to help.

 You can also try combining techniques.
 Each of these techniques will help you to develop a sense of focused concentration.

 Focused concentration will help you obtain mindfulness.
-These mindfulness exercises develop a relaxation response in your body that will battle the opposing stress responses.
+These mindfulness exercises develop a relaxation response in your body to battle the opposing stress responses.

 This has been proven when observing physical effects and also when observing what happens in the brain.